noginn/GarminEdgeAgent/README.md

     cp config.json.default config.json

-Fill in your username and password for Garmin Connect in the config, for example:
+Fill in your username and password for Garmin Connect/Strava in the config, for example:

+    {
+        "garmin": {
+            "username": "tom",
+            "password": "qwerty"
+        },
+        "strava": {
+            "email": "tom@test.com",
-    {"username": "tom", "password": "qwerty"}
+            "password": "qwerty"
+        }
+    }

 Copy the agent file